ndhoule/dotfiles/README.md

 dotfiles
 ========

-config files for bash, vim, etc.
+Configuration files for zsh, vim, tmux, and more!